izus-fokus/metadata2dataverse/README.md

 ## GitHub Action

-GitHub Action that can be used to first start the MetadataMapper and then make a post-request to it.
+GitHub Action that can be used to first start the MetadataMapper and then optionally make a post-request to it.
 This way one can convert metadata in the form of a codemeta-json-file into a Dataverse compatiple json-file.
+After this, the result can then be used to update an existing dataset in Dataverse.

 Before the using this action, the following actions have to be taken:
-First create a CodeMeta-file, then create a dataset on dataverse, that you want to update using the CodeMeta-file in your repo.
+First, you have to create a CodeMeta-file.
-Finally, add your API-Token from Dataverse as Secret to your Repository and call it DATAVERSE_API_TOKEN.
+If you want to update metadata of an existing dataset, create a dataset on dataverse, that you want to update using the CodeMeta-file in your repo and additionally, add your API-Token from Dataverse as Secret to your Repository and call it DATAVERSE_API_TOKEN (or give it a different name, but remember to use the corrent designation as input for api-key).

 ### Inputs